-Figure E-1 Upstream limit of utilization of Porcupine Creek by fish.
+Figure E-1 Upstream limit of utilization of Wolverine Creek by fish.

 The limit of upstream migration in Wolverine Creek is therefore considered to be the confluence with the first tributary entering from the East.
-The tributary itself has a drainage basin of less than 7 km2, which is insufficient to produce flows sufficient to support fish.
+The tributary itself has a drainage basin of less than 7 km, which is insufficient to produce flows capable of supporting fish.